-We use 54W high output T5 fluorescent lights with bulb life of 20,000 hours.
+We use 54W high output T5 fluorescent lights with a bulb life of 20,000 hours.
 Reflectors to improve light efficiency are helpful too.
 Of the fluorescent tubes that have been available in T8 and T12 models, this is by far the most efficient.
 The T5 grow light can produce 100 lumens per watt, which is almost unheard of in systems like this.
 This effectively means that it uses less energy to produce more light.

 You want your grow light to be not more than 12 inches above the plants to make sure the plants can be flooded with as many photons as needed to grow, not just survive.
-With more powerful grow lights that radiate a lot more heat like HPS or HID the distance should be more than 12 inch.
+With more powerful grow lights that radiate a lot more heat like HPS or HID the distance should be more than 12 inches.
 Remember that grow lights imitate the sun, but can’t really replace it.

 Adding a grow light to a window can also benefit the whole room.
-In a kitchen window you might already have a light fixture above the window; just replace the regular florescence bulb with a grow light bulb.
+In a kitchen window you might already have a light fixture above the window; just replace the regular fluorescence bulb with a grow light bulb.

 The combination of a bright sunny window and additional light for an indoor edible garden is your best choice.
 The supplemental grow light plus the sun hours will make your indoor growing successful.
 You can even grow fruit like tomatoes, peppers and cucumbers at a sunny window with an additional grow light for 12 -14 hours.

 How many hours do grow light have to be on